Found 1 out of 60 records. Clear all

 Preparing for this Module and Approximate Costs

 The main textbook for this module is Romanticism: An Anthology, ed.
 Duncan Wu, 4th edition (Blackwell).
 This contains most of the texts we will be studying.
 In addition, you will need to purchase Thomas De Quincey, Confessions of an English Opium-Eater and Other Writings, ed.
 Robert Morrison (Oxford World’s Classics) and Mary Shelley, Frankenstein or The Modern Prometheus: The 1818 Text, ed.
 Nick Groom (Oxford World's Classics).
-The other set texts will be made available in an online Module Pack.
+The other set texts will be made available through the module area.

 Teaching will be delivered through a weekly lecture and seminar on campus and an on-line interactive workshop.
 Click here for a provisional syllabus and reading list.